WhoDB CLI

 3. Editor View

-Write and execute SQL queries with syntax highlighting and autocomplete.
+Write and execute SQL queries with schema-aware autocomplete.

 Alt+Enter (Option+Enter Mac) |